Equine Assisted Psychotherapy (EAP) Foundation Training

 Includes Liberty, Ground-based and Mounted experiences with horses for the purpose of supporting client change.

-What are the Certification Requirements?
+What are the 2024 Completion Requirements?

 • Complete at least 5 EAP/ EAL Clinical/Practice Sessions and keep case notes

-• Completion of Self Paced Virtual Equine Studies course (included in course fees)
+• Completion of Self-Paced Virtual Equine Studies course (included in course fees)

 • Includes Required Reading and active participation during training